This post originally appeared on VICE UK.

 It's been an eventful month for British drug policy.
-A couple of weeks ago, the British Medical Journal came out in support of the legalisation of all narcotics, saying that "the war on drugs had failed" and that "there is an imperative to investigate more effective alternatives to criminalisation of drug use and supply".
+A couple of weeks ago, the British Medical Journal came out in support of the legalization of all narcotics, saying that "the war on drugs had failed" and that "there is an imperative to investigate more effective alternatives to criminalization of drug use and supply."

-News like this – next to this summer's much-praised, first-time-ever festival drug testing; cross-party support for the legalisation of medical cannabis; and multiple police chiefs admitting that weed just isn't that big of a deal – might suggest that the wheels are turning towards a regulated UK drugs market, a move that – campaigners argue – would benefit public health, reduce crime and help protect vulnerable people.
+News like this—next to this summer's much-praised, first-time-ever festival drug testing, cross-party support for the legalization of medical cannabis, and multiple police chiefs admitting that weed just isn't that big of a deal—might suggest that the wheels are turning toward a regulated UK drugs market, a move that—campaigners argue—would benefit public health, reduce crime, and help protect vulnerable people.

 Sadly, this becoming a reality remains many moons away.
 But what would life in a post-prohibition, fully regulated drugs market look like?
 Pill dispensers in Oceana?
 Half empty jails?
 Billions of pounds of cannabis tax propping up the NHS?

 Obviously it's a massively complex issue, not least when it comes to designing a model that has both a focus on improving public health and avoids the kind of profit-driven, commercial racketeering we've seen from the alcohol and tobacco industries.